chasewalker26/MDA-Metric-Driven-Attributions-for-ViT/README.md

  * Official Paper - [TBR]()

-## Datasets
-Place the ImageNet dataset in the project root folder.

 ## How to Use MDA
 See `example.ipynb` for a full example of the application of the MDA source code compared with SOTA ViT attribution methods.